ibm-cloud-docs/vpc/vsi_is_migrate_from_classic_infra.md

 6. Import the custom image to the {{site.data.keyword.vpc_short}} infrastructure.
 7. Use the custom image to create a virtual server in {{site.data.keyword.vpc_short}}.

-For more information about using shell scripts to migrate a virtual server, see [Automate the migration of a workload based on Virtual Servers from Classic Infrastructure to VPC](https://www.ibm.com/cloud/blog/automate-the-migration-of-a-workload-based-on-virtual-servers){: external} and [vpc-tutorials](https://github.com/IBM-Cloud/vpc-tutorials/tree/master/vpc-migrate-from-classic){: external}.
+For more information about using shell scripts to migrate a virtual server, see [vpc-tutorials](https://github.com/IBM-Cloud/vpc-tutorials/tree/master/vpc-migrate-from-classic){: external}.
+For more information about migrating from Classic to {{site.data.keyword.vpc_short}}, see [Getting started with VPC+ Cloud Migration](docs/wanclouds-vpc-plus?topic=wanclouds-vpc-plus-getting-started-tutorial).
 {: tip}

 ### Step 1 - Identifying the virtual server to migrate and create an image template